8base/old-documentation/docs/development-tools/cli/ci-cd.md

 #   --environment, -e Target environment name [string][required]
 ```

-## Basic development workflow with CI/CD
+## Basic CI/CD Workflow

-To sum up, the basic development workflow with the use of CI/CD could be look like this:
+A basic CI/CD workflow can resemble something like this:

 ### Environments

-- `Master Environment` is used as production environment
+- `Master` - gets used as the "Production" environment (live application backend).
-- `staging` environment being branched from `Master`
+- `Staging` environment gets branched from `Master` (pre go-live backend for testing).
-- `dev` environment being branched from `staging`
+- `Dev` environment gets branched from `Staging` (development backend for whole team).
-- Isolated `feature branches` for every single developer task are being branched from `dev`
+- `<feature>-Branches` get branched from Dev for single developer or team working on isolated feature.

-### Feature development workflow
+### Feature Development Workflow

-1. Developer branches `dev_task_1` from `dev` environment.
+1. Developer branches `dev_task_1` from `Dev` environment.
-2. Developer executes `8base environment set -n dev_task_1` to switch the branch
+2. Developer executes `8base environment set -n dev_task_1` to switch the new environment.
-3. Developer makes necessary changes in the `dev-task_1` environment
+3. Developer makes changes in the `dev-task_1` environment (for example, new functions).
-4. Developer executes `8base migration generate` command (as the result he gets migration files for System Data update), checks the correction of generated migration files, makes changes in files if necessary
+4. Developer executes `8base migration generate` command (gets migration files for System Data update), reviews generated migration files and makes changes if necessary.
-5. Developer switches environment to parent one (`dev`) by executing
-`8base environment set -n dev`
+5. Developer switches environment to parent one (`Dev`) by executing `8base environment set -n Dev`
-6. Developer checks the difference between `dev` and his personal feature environment `dev_task_1` by executing `8base migrations status -e dev_task_1` and makes sure only needed migrations will be committed.
+6. Developer checks the difference between `Dev` and his personal feature environment `dev_task_1` by executing `8base migrations status -e dev_task_1` and makes sure only needed migrations will get committed.
-7. Developer creates backup of the `dev` snapshot.
+7. Developer creates backup of the `Dev` snapshot.
-8. Developer commits local migrations (and/or _Custom Logic_)   by executing `8base migration commit -e dev -m <commit-mode>`.
+8. Developer commits local migrations (and/or _Custom Logic_) by executing `8base migration commit -e Dev -m <commit-mode>`.